• Meet Paige

 extra virgin olive oil — any neutral will work

-honey nut squash — you use butternut squash if you can’t find honey nut.
+honey nut squash — you use butternut squash if you can’t find a honey nut.
 If using butternut, make sure to peel and cube instead of halving.

 fresh thyme leaves — fresh rosemary or oregano would work as well.